ekiro/haps/docs/index.rst

 =================================

 *Chaps* is a simple DI library, with IoC container included.
-It is written in pure python with no external dependencies.
+It is written in pure Python with no external dependencies.

 Look how easy it is to use: